 Cheung fun has a light and soft texture, non-oily, and is served hot right from the steamer.
-You only need simple ingredients to make it, primarily a batter of rice flour and some shrimp and char siu, or served right with a savory sauce consisting of premier-grade soy sauce and some sugar.
+You only need simple ingredients to make it, primarily a batter of rice flour and some shrimp and char siu or served right with a savory sauce consisting of premier-grade soy sauce and some sugar.
 This lightly flavored dim sum is most suitable to satisfy the palate of diners during breakfast, who prefer food that is light and easy to digest.

 The dim sum chef in the restaurant uses a tailor-made steamer with a large cover and cotton cloth (the unique kitchen tool).
-In this article, I want to explore the best way to make Cheung Fun at the home of the same quality as the restaurant.
+In this article, I want to explore the best way to make Cheung Fun at home of the same quality as the restaurant.
 It must be quick and easy; otherwise, I prefer enjoying the nearest dim sum store without going through the hassle of making it myself.

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.